Prioritising substances, an essential first step in risk assessment

 Extending the regulations to nicotine-free and homemade e-liquids

 ANSES has observed the widespread use by vapers of nicotine-free vaping liquids, particularly homemade products made from aroma concentrates in multiple flavours.
-According to a survey conducted in 2020 by BVA for ANSES, 33% of vapers use DIY liquids on a regular or exclusive basis.
+According to a survey (PDF)conducted in 2020 by BVA for ANSES, 33% of vapers use DIY liquids on a regular or exclusive basis.
 However, neither DIY liquids nor nicotine-free products are covered by protective health measures, such as the bans placed on certain ingredients, or by the reporting obligations applicable to manufacturers of vaping products.

 In order to identify all the substances to which vapers are exposed, European regulations, and particularly the associated reporting obligations, should be extended to all the vaping products on the market, whether or not they contain nicotine, and whether they are sold ready to vape or made by the users themselves.

 Regulations applicable to vaping products

 Electronic cigarettes and nicotine-containing e-liquids are consumer products governed by regulations that ban certain ingredients representing a direct or indirect danger.
 In addition, these regulations require companies marketing the products to declare the composition of their products to ANSES, with this information subsequently being made public.

 Looking beyond the compliance of the ingredients used in their products (no vitamins, no stimulants such as caffeine or taurine, no CMR substances, etc.), companies marketing e-liquids must also make sure that these ingredients, whether heated or not, do not represent a risk to human health.